 1. INTRODUCTION

 Cotton is among the most vital commercial and fiber crops worldwide.
 In India, it supplies nearly 60% of the raw materials required by textile mills and is essential for the livelihoods of cotton farmers.
 Notably, India stands out as the only nation to cultivate all four species of cotton.
 Cotton has a long history as a natural fabric in India, with evidence of its cultivation in the Indus Valley over 5,000 years ago.
 The country's exceptional spinning and weaving skills further emphasize its historical importance (Ramesh et al., 2020).
 During the 2021-22 period, global cotton production was estimated at 26.58 million tons, spanning an area of 32.91 million hectares.
 India led in both production and area, with 6.05 million metric tons and 13.48 million hectares, respectively, accounting for around 26% of global cotton production and 41% of the area.
 The primary cotton-producing states in India include Gujarat, Maharashtra, Telangana, Rajasthan, Haryana, Karnataka, Madhya Pradesh, Andhra Pradesh, Punjab, and Tamil Nadu.
 Additionally, cotton cultivation has extended to non-traditional regions such as Orissa, West Bengal, Bihar, Assam, Manipur, and Tripura.
-Production growth rate of cotton in India increased significantly by 3.5 percent annually, which is because the productivity rate increased significantly by 2.75 percent per annum, whereas the area also increases significantly at a rate of 0.72 percent annually (Gyan et al., 2023; Oganja et al., 2024).
+Production growth rate of cotton in India increased significantly by 3.5 percent annually, which is because the productivity rate increased significantly by 2.75 percent per annum, whereas the area also increased significantly at a rate of 0.72 percent annually (Gyan et al., 2023; Oganja et al., 2024).
 Cotton is high remunerative and rainfed crop cultivated by farmers, while on the other hand, there are many risks involved in it like shortage of water, lake of efficient water application techniques (Rohit et al., 2015; Prajapati et al., 2018; Prajapati et al., 2020; Parmar et al., 2024).
-The cultivation of cotton also needs costly and quality inputs in terms of seeds, fertilizers and pesticides as well as partial adoption of standardized practices and inputs by farmers (Sathish et al., 2019; Sathish et al., 2022; Pithiya et al., 2024; Oganja et al., 2024; Kumar et al., 2024; Kumar et al., 2024; Nariya et al., 2024).
+The cultivation of cotton also needs costly and quality inputs in terms of seeds, fertilizers and pesticides as well as partial adoption of standardized practices by farmers (Sathish et al., 2019; Sathish et al., 2022; Pithiya et al., 2024; Oganja et al., 2024; Kumar et al., 2024; Kumar et al., 2024; Nariya et al., 2024).
 If proper care is not taken, cotton cultivation can lead to financial instability.
 Cotton is highly susceptible to various diseases and pests, making it a challenging crop to manage.
 Additionally, it's considered a risky crop due to its vulnerability to natural hazards and the frequent fluctuations in the wholesale price index.
 These factors often result in farmers receiving lower prices for their marketable surplus (Kormla et al., 2015; Katariya et al., 2016; Sulthana et al., 2019; Vasoya et al., 2024; Nakum et al., 2024; Nakum et al., 2025).
-Identification of constraints and its management is the systematic attempt to avoid hurdle in production of cotton that do occur (Ghangale et al., 2018; Vennila et al., 2018; Singh & Patel, 2022; Shwetha et al., 2022; Pithiya et al., 2024; Nakum et al., 2024).
+Identification of constraints and its management is the systematic attempt to avoid hurdles in production of cotton that do occur (Ghangale et al., 2018; Vennila et al., 2018; Singh & Patel, 2022; Shwetha et al., 2022; Pithiya et al., 2024; Nakum et al., 2024).
 Constraints management focuses on efforts to eliminate technological failures.
 It encompasses the skills and techniques necessary to assess, understand, and address serious situations from the moment they arise until recovery begins.
-Given the significant challenges in agriculture, such as the need for increased productivity, equity, and balanced development, alongside sustainability and profitability concerns, there is a pressing need for efficient technology dissemination without any loss during transmission.
+As the significant challenges in agriculture, such as the need for increased productivity, equity, and balanced development, alongside sustainability and profitability concerns, there is a pressing need for efficient technology dissemination without any loss during transmission.
 This motivation led the investigator to study the various constraints faced by cotton growers in the Jamnagar district of Gujarat.

 2. methodology